Towards Practical Encrypted Network Traffic Pattern Matching for Secure Middleboxes: Security Analysis

 It is obvious that the simulated ciphertext is indistinguishable from the real ciphertext as it is computed via $\PRF$.
-Additionally, Theorem~\ref{thm:SHVE} and Theorem~\ref{thm:MSHVE} directly ensure that the simulated trapdoors for the filter and encrypted patterns are indistinguishable from the real trapdoors generated by $\Real_{\Adv_1}^{\P} (\lambda)$.
+Additionally, the security of SHVE and SHVE+ directly ensure that the simulated trapdoors for the filter and encrypted patterns are indistinguishable from the real trapdoors generated by $\Real_{\Adv_1}^{\P} (\lambda)$.
 Thus, it concludes that for every adversary $\Adv_1$, it has a negligible probability to learn more information from $P$ than the defined leakage function $\mathcal{L}_1$. \end{IEEEproof}

 Theorem~\ref{thm:S1} shows that the adversary cannot infer any information about the packet beyond $\mathcal{L}_1$ after receiving the encrypted pattern and filter.
 It indicates that $\MB$~cannot know any information about a legitimate packet as it does not match any rule.
 Meanwhile, to fulfil the requirement of pattern matching middleboxes, $\MB$~is allowed to learn the matching information and action on a malicious packet.
-The revealed information enables the pattern matching middlebox to apply the inspection rule on the malicious packet efficiently.
+This enables the pattern matching middlebox to apply the inspection rule on the malicious packet efficiently.